computing-in-the-liberal-arts/SIGCSE2022-Affiliated-Event/docs/CallForParticpation.md

   1. If you wish to make more than one submission, please submit a separate zip file for each submission.

 - __GitHub Pull Request__: If you are comfortable with git and GitHub submissions may be made via GitHub pull requests.
-    1. Fork the Computing in the Liberal Arts [SICSE2021 Pre-Symposium Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event).
+    1. Fork the Computing in the Liberal Arts [SICSE2022 Affiliated Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2022-Affiliated-Event).
     1. Create a branch for your submission.
     1. Add a sub-directory for your submission to the appropriate directory (_curricula_, _cs+x_, or _recruiting_).
     1. Populate your sub-directory with the materials for your submission.
 Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
 Format your submission using the appropriate markdown template from above.